18F/api-standards/README.md

 These standards will be useful for both public and non-public APIs.
 However, initially the mandatory items will be mandatory only for the public APIs.

 ## Mandatory Items

+These are mandatory for existing and new APIs.

 ### 1. Always use HTTPS
 All APIs should require and use [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure) (using TLS/SSL).
 APIs should not allow HTTP connections.